davidjpfeiffer/eight-puzzle/README.md

 - Number of games to be played
 - The difficulty of the boards to be solved (more difficult boards require more moves to solve)
 - Whether to show the step-by-step moves for each solution
-- Which algorthm should be used as a heuristic to find a solution
+- Which algorithm should be used as a heuristic to find a solution

 ### Running Results